 Blender Sky Texture

-Nishita was implemented in 2020 which makes it the newest Sky Texture Model.
-It is also the most advanced and the one which gives the best results in my experience.
+Nishita was implemented in 2020, which makes it the newest Sky Texture Model.
+It is also the most advanced and the one that gives the best results in my experience.

-It is definitely possible, to achieve good results with the integrated Sky Textures also a really important point is, that they have a lot of settings which are even animatable.
-The problem is, that they look too clean and clouds are completely missing, which make them look less realistic.
+It is definitely possible, to achieve good results with the integrated sky textures.
+Also, a really important point is that they have a lot of settings that are even animatable.
+The problem is that they look too clean, and clouds are completely missing, which make them look less realistic.

 How to use the Sky Textures in Blender

-In the Properties Panel open the World Panel unfold the Surface Menu and by clicking on the yellow point open the available Textures and select Sky Textures.
+In the Properties Panel, open the World Panel to unfold the Surface Menu, and by clicking on the yellow point, open the available textures and select Sky Textures.

-If you want to learn more about the settings, that the Nishita Sky Texture offers, have a look at the official Sky Texture Node Documentation of the Blender Foundation.
+If you want to learn more about the settings, that the Nishita Sky Texture offers, take a look at the official Sky Texture Node Documentation of the Blender Foundation.

 Adding Clouds to a Sky texture

-The render results with this technique are very good, the only downside I see, that it requires a lot of Light bounces within the Scene which increases render times.
+The render results with this technique are very good; the only downside I see is that it requires a lot of light bounces within the scene, which increases render times.

-You can use it with the CC0 Licence, which means I don’t really care what you do with it.
+You can use it with the CC0 License, which means I don’t really care what you do with it.

 HDRI Image

-But it comes for the cost of having less flexibility, since you can’t animate specific parameters such as daytime altitude ad so on.
+But it comes at the cost of having less flexibility, since you can’t animate specific parameters such as daytime altitude and so on.

 It can also increase your render time in case you are using a big texture as HDRI.

-I already have an Article about HDRIs in Blender so if you want to know more about that technique have a look at it.
+I already have an article about HDRIs in Blender, so if you want to know more about that technique, take a look at it.

 Dynamic Sky

-Dynamic Sky is an Add-on which is already integrated within Blender.
-And also comes with clouds, which makes it a bit more realistic compared to the normal Sky Textures of Blender.
+Dynamic Sky is an add-on that is already integrated within Blender.
+And it also comes with clouds, which makes it a bit more realistic compared to the normal sky textures of Blender.

 How to use Dynamic Sky